Vandy1104/summative3/README.md

 Yoobee Module3 Summative (Vandy/Pearly/Kristine)

-This is our Full stack application.
-You need to run its front-end part in browser using localhost.
-Alternatively, use Postman to monitor the request and response.
+This is our Full stack application works on both ends front and back.
+You can fetch and manipulate backend data through user interface in Browser.
+Alternatively, you can use Postman to monitor the request and response.

 Step 1 – Clone this project to www folder (in Windows) or htdocs folder (in MAC )